ekala-project/eka/adrs/0007-refined-manifest-format.md

   - The format is easily extensible for future dependency types.

 - **Negative:**
-  - This is a breaking change and will require a migration path for existing `atom.toml` files.
   - The parser and resolver logic will need to be rewritten to support the new format.

 ### Synergy with CLI URI Resolution